Roopaish/Godot-Game-Development/README.md

 	current_story.story = $StoryBook.get_child(selected_story).story
 ```

-We can make a Storybook with 'Node' node which doesn't have much properties to add children nodes 'Node' which will contain each story.
-However, its not quite efficient if player wants to add a new story and also its a lot of work to add each variable values one by one.
+We can make a Storybook with 'Node' node which doesn't have much properties to add children nodes 'Node' which will contain each story.However, its not quite efficient if player wants to add a new story and also its a lot of work to add each variable values one by one.

 - ### JSON

 JavaScript Object notation, like a dictionary.
 It can't be opened in godot, so other editors are required.
 Pros of JSON:
 Good code
 Easy to mod game

 ```gd
 # Reading file from json